puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 6. On the agent, stop the ntp service.

    **Note**: the NTP service name may vary depending on your operating system; for example, on Debian nodes, the service name is "ntp."
-7. Run `nptdate us.pool.ntp.org`.
+7. Run `ntpdate us.pool.ntp.org`.
 The result should resemble the following:

    `28 Jan 17:12:40 ntpdate[27833]: adjust time server 50.18.44.19 offset 0.057045 sec`